-I say that the progress is slow because I don’t have a lot of visitors to my site.
+- I say that the progress is slow because I don’t have a lot of visitors to my site.
 Hence, a lot of members.
-This usually happens when you have a lot of sites linking back to your site.
+Getting a lot of traffic usually happens when you have a lot of sites linking back to your site.
 And this process, unfortunately, takes time.

 - Believe it or not, there’s such thing – a Bionic Boot.
 But you won’t see it listed on Amazon because this idea turned out to be one big massive fail.
 For 30 years Keahi Seymour pursued a dream.
 Unfortunately, he failed.
 Read more about this here.

 - The original inspiration to write this post came from The Three Year Rule video by Matt D’aVella.